Areas of Interest & Expertise

 Ethics and Education, Development of Explanatory Understanding, Science Learning

 Abhijeet is a faculty with the School of Education.

-Abhijeet studied Microbiology in master's, taught Genetics and Immunology for almost three academic years, and then took to Philosophy of Science and Science Education during his doctoral studies.
-In this, he is primarily interested in development of scientific explanation and science learning.
-His research and teaching interests have now grown into philosophy of education, particularly in the areas of ethics and education.
+He studied Microbiology in his Master’s and taught Genetics and Immunology for almost three academic years.
+He then took to Philosophy of Science and Science Education during his doctoral studies.
+He is primarily interested in the development of scientific explanations and science learning.
+His research and teaching interests have now grown towards the philosophy of education, particularly in the areas of ethics and education.

-Abhijeet has taught courses in Philosophy of Education, History and Philosophy of Science, Science Education, and Cognitive Psychology at: Homi Bhabha Centre for Science Education, TIFR, Mumbai; Tata Institute of Social Sciences, Mumbai; National Institute of Science Education and Research, Bhubaneshwar; and Ambedkar University, Delhi.
+He has taught courses in Philosophy of Education, History and Philosophy of Science, Science Education, and Cognitive Psychology at Homi Bhabha Centre for Science Education, TIFR, Mumbai; Tata Institute of Social Sciences, Mumbai; National Institute of Science Education and Research, Bhubaneshwar; and Ambedkar University, Delhi.